dyosorio/inventory-tracking-app/README.md

 This project is an inventory and notification system that provides real-time inventory updates and notification alerts when stock decreases below a predefined threshold.
 The threshold can be set dynamically through a POST request to the /inventory/set-threshold endpoint.

+Regarding the threshold logic, I decided to implement a dynamic, configurable threshold percentage.
+To trigger a notification, you need to decrease the stock by an amount that brings it below the percentage of the current allocation or stock balance.

+For example:
+If the threshold is set to 10% and the stock balance is 100, you would need to decrease the stock by 97 items to trigger the notification alert.

 ## Table of Contents

 - [Features](#features)